vseryakov/backendjs/README.md

    }
 ```

-2. We define an auth callback in the app and redirect to login if the reauest has no valid signature, we check all html pages, all allowed html pages from the /public
+2. We define an auth callback in the app and redirect to login if the request has no valid signature, we check all html pages, all allowed html pages from the /public
 will never end up in this callback because it is called after the signature check but allowed pages are served before that:

 ```javascript